MethodExists/js-style-guide/Readme.md

 ## Use double quotes

-Use single quotes, unless you are writing JSON.
+Use double quotes, unless you are writing JSON.

 *Right:*